extension-js/extension.js/CONTRIBUTING.md

 ### Terminal 2: Use it to actually execute the commands you want to test.

 The CLI is available internally as an npm script `yarn extension <command> [argument]`.
-Use it to experiment with the multiple Extension CLI commands.
+Use it to experiment with the multiple Extension.js CLI commands.

 ```sh
 yarn extension <command> [argument]